 Lunch, Snacks, and Naps

 Full-day children receive a hot lunch from the university cafeteria and rest or nap after lunch.
 Nutritional snacks are served in the morning and afternoon.
-We are able to accommodate 18 children per day in our nap room.

 Number of Children Per Classroom

 (combined three-and-four-year-olds per class)